linux156/starter-academic/content/publication/necessary-Heisenberg/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- D. Dąbrowski
-- "Michele Villa"
+- "M. Villa"

 date: "2020-04-02T00:00:00Z"
 doi: ""